Intercontinental Exchange: History

 By 2010, Intercontinental Exchange had cleared more than $10 trillion in credit default swaps (CDS) through its subsidiaries, ICE Trust CDS (now ICE Clear Credit).
 By 2017 Intercontinental Exchange had been named to the Fortune Future 50 determining the top 50 companies that are best positioned to adapt and deliver growth in a complex environment.
 ICE was also named to the Fortune 500 in June 2017 as the only exchange operator included in the ranking.

 On September 6, 2019, Bloomberg reported that ICE was growing closer to offering Bitcoin futures trading, as "its Bakkt unit opens its digital-asset custody warehouse today to customers."
 On September 23, 2019, Bitcoin will be able to be acquired.

-Mergers and acquisitions
+Mergers, Acquisitions and Strategic Investments

 Intercontinental Exchange has had a policy to grow through the acquisition of other exchanges, a number of these have been successful while others have failed due to concerns by regulators or others that the new company would have created a monopoly situation.
 The major acquisition and attempted acquisitions have included: